isl-org/Open3D/docs/contribute/styleguide.rst

 Checking clang-format version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After installation, check ``clang-format``'s version with
+After installation, check ``clang-format``'s version with:

 .. code:: bash

    # In most cases
    clang-format --version

-   # Or, when installed as clang-format-5.0, e.g. on Ubuntu
+   # Or, when installed as clang-format-10, e.g. on Ubuntu
-   clang-format-5.0 --version
+   clang-format-10 --version

-and make sure that version ``5.0`` is installed.

 .. _2-install-yapf: